Hilde Holger: Work

 Hilde Holger started to dance at age six.
 At that time she was too young to join the Vienna State Academy of Music and Dramatic Art, so she settled for ballroom dancing lessons taken with her sister (Hedi Sofer), until she was accepted to study with radical dancer Gertrud Bodenwieser, then a professor at the Vienna State Academy.
 They were admirers of the work of Isadora Duncan and Ruth St. Denis, as well as the artists of the Secession.
 Holger soon rose to be Bodenwieser's principal dancer and friend, and toured with Bodenwieser's company all over Western and Eastern Europe.
 She toured with her own Hilde Holger Dance Group as well.
 At age eighteen she had her first solo performance in the Viennese Secession.
 Later in the Viennese Hagenbund and theaters in Vienna, Paris and Berlin, her much-lauded expressionist dance caused quite a stir.
 Because of her passion for dance, in 1926 she formed the New School for Movement Arts in Palais Ratibor, right in the heart of Vienna.
 Her children's performances were danced in parks and in front of monuments there.

-On 12 March 1938, Adolf Hitler's Nazi Germany sent troops into Austria, and adopted a law to unify the country with Austria, at that time it was forbidden for Jews to perform.
+On 12 March 1938, Adolf Hitler's Nazi Germany sent troops into Austria, and adopted a law to unify Germany with Austria.
+Holger was considered a degenerate artist because she was a Jew, so she continued her work underground.
+But when she received last minute help from her friend Charles Petrach in India to flee Austria, she left, as she always had a huge interest in Eastern Art.
 She received help to flee Austria from her friend Charles Petrach.
-She decided to go to India because that country's art was the most compelling to Western people, she said at that time.

 In India, she had the opportunity to incorporate new experiences into her work, especially the hand movements of Indian dance.
 Classical Indian dance has over three hundred of them, used to express life and nature.
 In 1941, Holger founded a new school of dance in Bombay, she took students of all race, religion and nationality without prejudice.
 Like when she was in Vienna, Holger again took part in the artistic community.
 Amongst her friends with whom she collaborated with were the Indian dancers Rukmini Devi Arundale, Ram Gopal, Madame Menaka and Uday Shankar.
 Gopal also danced in Holger's school in Bombay.
 In 1948 because of the partition of India and the growing violence between Muslims and Hindus she emigrated again, this time to Britain.